Makeup is full of toxic ‘forever chemicals.’ Why aren’t they banned?

 But the EPA regulation doesn’t go far enough, Bond says.
 “The EPA development this week is long overdue, but it is not enough,” he says.
 “This is a plan to keep studying the problem in the hopes that we can eventually do something about it.
 But we know exactly how bad, extensive, and urgent the crisis of PFAS contamination is.
 We don’t need to study it; we need to start doing something about it.”

 Chemical manufacturers have lobbied against government regulation of PFAS, arguing that not all of these thousands of chemicals are equally bad and therefore, they should be analyzed one at a time.
-They also argue that since these toxic chemicals are ubiquitous, it will be impossible to replace them across so many product categories.
 “These chemical companies are running major lobbying campaigns,” says Erik Olson, senior strategic director for health and food at the Natural Resources Defense Council.
 “One of their main arguments is that you have to regulate each individual chemical, which would take a geologic time scale to accomplish.
 It’s basically a tactic to delay regulation.”

+Some chemical companies also argue that since these toxic chemicals are ubiquitous, it will be impossible to replace them across so many product categories.
+“PFAS are used by a broad range of companies and industries worldwide for their unique performance properties,” says Sean Lynch, communications manager at 3M.
+“For example, PFAS make innovations like life-saving medical devices and low-emission vehicles possible.”

 David Andrews, senior scientist at the Environmental Working Group (EWG), an organization devoted to ridding the environment of toxic chemicals, points out that the new rule only forces chemical manufacturers—like 3M, Dupont, and Chemours—to disclose how much PFAS are in their products.
 This law does not hold individual brands or product makers responsible for disclosing this information.
 For example, an individual mascara brand will not be legally required to say how many PFAS are in their product.
 “The regulatory threat is relatively low on consumer product companies in terms of forcing them to test or reformulate their products,” he says.